renderedtext/semaphore-docs-new/source/docs/docker/docker-layer-caching.md

 ## Best practices

-To improve the speed of pushing and pulling images in your Semaphore builds, the Docker container registry should be geographically as close as possible to the Semaphore build servers.
+In order to improve the speed of pushing and pulling images in your Semaphore builds, the Docker container registry should be geographically as close as possible to the Semaphore build servers.

 To compare approximately how much time is needed to push or pull a Docker image, depending on the registry's physical location and the image's size,